crislozanoEs/MyNewsApp/README.md

 Application that shows a list of news based on a open API (thenewsapi), and the details of the news.
 It has two screens:
 1- A list of news.
 It shows the title, image, and summary.
-2- The detials of a piece of news.
-It shows more details of the selected news.
+2- The details of selected of news.

 It uses Clean Architecture, Jetpack Compose, and MVI.
 It also uses other dependencies like Flows, Coil, Retrofit, and Navigation Component.